dslab2018/dslab2018.github.io/labs/week12/README.md

-# DS Lab - Final Assignment
+# DS Lab - Final Assignment: Robust Journey Planning
-## Multi-Modal Journey Planning in the Presence of Uncertainty

 The final assignment is to be done in __groups of 3 or, preferably, 4__.